DB Vertrieb GmbH Charge on Credit Card – What Is It?

 Refund eligibility depends on the ticket type, fare conditions, subscription terms, and timing of the request.
 Contact Deutsche Bahn directly or review the booking in your account before initiating a bank dispute for a legitimate purchase.

-Related Credit Card Charges
+Related Credit Card and Bank Charges

 Related Consumer Resources